 When the New Haven parking garage was being constructed, the remainder of the buildings in the adjacent blocks was not determined.
 On November 12, 1962, the parking was officially inaugurated with a grand opening ceremony held at the George Street entrance.
 The structure was 700’-0” (213.36 m) long and had 1,247 parking spaces.

-Leaping over a street to form a gateway structure, the concrete modeled into free-form curved sculptural forms giving expression to the sense of motion implicit in the freedom of the automobile.
+Leaping over a street to form a gateway structure, the concrete is modeled into free-form curved sculptural forms giving expression to the sense of motion implicit in the freedom of the automobile.
 The sensation of moving directly from the modern highway and up the flowing ramps into the cave-like recesses of the parking levels gave visitors a timeless spatial experience.

 The two most potent influences on the form of twentieth century cities are sheer volume and the American preoccupation with mechanized transportation of all kinds.
 Americans will spend any amount of money for throughways, but parking is usually ignored.